 - Beacon Pantry – Hubby and I have been to Beacon Pantry several times and are big fans of this quaint restaurant offering indoor & outdoor seating.

 - Beacon Bread Company – Open for breakfast & lunch, this local favorite is sure to please anyone walking through its doors.

-- Town Crier Cafe – Beacon got a treat when the Town Crier moved from Pawling.
+- Town Crier Cafe – Beacon got a treat when the Town Crier moved from Pawling New York.
 If you’re interested in listening to live music, as well as, eating delicious food, then this is your place.

-- Max’s on Main – Beacon’s oldest bar is home to great food and great people.
+- Max’s on Main – Beacon NY’s oldest bar is home to great food and great people.
 They host weekly events.

 - Homespun Foods – This cozy restaurant serves first-rate food for breakfast, lunch & dinner.
 The food is always fresh and tastes like it was made in your own kitchen.
 They have two spots in Beacon: One on Main Street and the other at DIA:Beacon.